parker-codes/coda-js/README.md

 console.log(firstRow.values); // column/value pairs
 console.log(firstRow.listValues()); // each column is object with column and value properties

-const tabeType =table.tableType; //get tableType const parentTable = tableType==="view" ? return table.parentTable : table; // if the table is a view, we can access its parent Table. console.log(parentTable.id)
+const tableType =table.tableType; //get tableType const parentTable = tableType==="view" ? return table.parentTable : table; // if the table is a view, we can access its parent Table. console.log(parentTable.id)